patrickkunka/mixitup-multifilter/README.md

 MixItUp MultiFilter is designed to be used with content requiring filtering by multiple distinct attributes or "dimensions".
 Taking a clothing store as an example, some dimensions might include **type** (e.g. sweaters, shirts, jackets), **color** (red, green, blue), and **size** (small, medium, large).

-Another example is our [sandbox demo](https://www.kunkalabs.com/mixitup-multifilter/) which uses the dimensions of **shape** (e.g. square, triangle, circle), **color**, and **size**.
+Another example is the [filters](https://patrickkunka.github.io/mixitup-multifilter/demos/filters) demo which uses the dimensions of **shape** (e.g. square, triangle, circle), **color**, and **size**.

 MixItUp MultiFilter allows us to combine filter selectors within each of these dimensions, using a variety of logic.
-To learn more about MixItUp filter logic, you may wish to read the [Filtering with MixItUp](https://www.kunkalabs.com/tutorials/filtering-with-mixitup/) tutorial before continuing.
+To learn more about MixItUp filter logic, you may wish to read the [Filtering with MixItUp](https://github.com/patrickkunka/mixitup/tutorials/filtering-with-mixitup.md) tutorial before continuing.

 ### Filter Group UI